Winter Weather & Preparedness Information

 Back Country Skiing/Snowboarding

-If you want to enjoy the great outdoors in areas more prove to avalanches you can reduce the danger by following a few simple suggestions.
+If you want to enjoy the great outdoors in areas more prone to avalanches you can reduce the danger by following a few simple suggestions.

 - Check the current avalanche (CAIC) and weather (Wunderground) forecast for the areas you will be located